 Making a decision on the right nursing bra for you can be overwhelming with all the choices out there.
-But a functional and comfortable nursing bra is an essential in any nursing mom’s wardrobe.
+You need a functional, comfortable and great-looking nursing bra but how do you find the perfect one?

-Before you even touch your keyboard to google ‘best nursing bras‘, you must first define why you need a nursing bra.
+Before you even touch your keyboard to google ‘best nursing bras‘, be clear about when you will be wearing your nursing bra.
 This is the single most important question to ask to avoid buying the wrong nursing bra.

 There really isn’t a one-size-fits-all nursing bra no matter what all the ‘best nursing bras’ articles say.
 I’ll go through the various phases and activities in a new mom’s life and highlight the best nursing bras to choose.